 There are no recommended screening tests for HPV in young people.
 If you have a genital lesion or bump, a health care provider may examine you and counsel you about whether or not it is HPV, as there are other infections or conditions which can mimic genital warts.
 Testing cervical cells for HPV is sometimes a part of or follow-up to a Pap smear, which is a screening test for early signs of cervical cancer (see Pap test).
 There is currently no way to test for asymptomatic HPV infections in males.

 How can you protect yourself and your sexual partners?
 PREVENTION!
-There are two HPV vaccines on the market.
+There are three HPV vaccines on the market.
 Gardasil helps prevent the four strains that cause around 90% of genital warts cases, 70% of cervical and vaginal cancers, and 50% of vulvar cancers and Gardasil is approved for ALL people aged 9-26 to help reduce the risk for genital warts and HPV-related cancers.
-Cervarix is approved for females only and does not protect against genital warts.
+Cervarix is approved for people with vaginas only and does not protect against genital warts.
 The other way to significantly reduce your odds of getting HPV or of spreading it to your sexual partner(s) is to use condoms or dental dams ALL the time.
 Finally, see your health care provider regularly (at least once yearly if you've been sexually active) to discuss your sexual and reproductive health.